Install in Docker

 $ docker logs tideways-daemon

-We see the daemon properly starting, using tideways-daemon as the default hostname and listening on [::]:9135 (which will implicitly listen on IPv4’s 0.0.0.0 as well).
+We see the daemon starting, using tideways-daemon as the default hostname and listening on [::]:9135 which implicitly listens on IPv4’s 0.0.0.0 as well.

 $ docker run -d --name=tideways-staging-daemon ghcr.io/tideways/daemon --env=staging --hostname=tideways-staging-daemon